IshimotoLab/KEYENCE2OMETIFF/README.md

 - `keyence2stitchedOMETIFF_v1.1.ijm` use `Grid/Collection Stitching` for stitching.
 Recommended to use HE image.
 [How to use](https://github.com/IshimotoLab/KEYENCE2OMETIFF/blob/main/files/How_to_use_keyence2stitchedOMETIFF_v1.0.pdf)
 - `keyence2stitchedOMETIFF_v2.2.ijm` use `BigStitcher` for stitching.
 Recommended to use fluorescence image.
+- `xml2stitchedOMETIFF_v1.2.ijm` is used to create a stitched image from an xml file saved by `BigStitcher`.
+[How to use](https://github.com/IshimotoLab/KEYENCE2OMETIFF/blob/main/files/How_to_use_xml2stitchedOMETIFF_v1.2.pdf)